 Get a world map or go to Google Earth and make a list of all the countries you want to visit.
-If you have no idea where to start, go to Kiwi.com.
+If you have no idea where to start, go to Skyscanner.
 Type from your country to "Everywhere".
-It will
+It will show you

-show you the cheapest airfares out of your country.
+the cheapest airfares out of your country.
 You can use the flexible search for a whole month or open a radius from where you want to depart.
-I love Kiwi.com.
-One of the best flight search engines ever.
+I love Skyscanner!
+It's the best flight search engines out

 Get a Passport, if you don't have one yet.
 And if you have one, make sure it's not going to expire in the next 12 months.
 Or better yet, in the next 2 years.
 Depending